nandac/pandoc-reader/README.md

 ...
 ```

-**Note: Pelican's recommended format for metadata is different to what is specified here, and may require you to rewrite the metadata in your files, if you stop using this plugin.**
+**Note: Pelican's recommended format for metadata is different to what is specified here.
+You may need to rewrite the metadata in your files if you stop using this plugin.**

 More information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).

 ### Specifying Pandoc Options

-The plugin supports two methods to pass options to Pandoc that are **mutually exclusive**.
-These methods are described in the sections below.
+The plugin supports two **mutually exclusive** methods to pass options to Pandoc.

 #### Method One: Using Settings in `pelicanconf.py`